DFE-Digital/get-into-teaching-app/app/views/content/start-teacher-training-this-september.md

 <a href = "/tta-service" class ="button button--white">Get a teacher training adviser</a>

-An adviser will be in touch within 24 hours.
+An adviser will be in touch within 3 working days.